Salt Lake City, please discontinue this environmental injustice.

 When mother nature calls, hikers and bikers poop on the mountain.

-When Utah invites millions to its canyons without providing sufficient sanitary toilets, drinking water, and parking our natural resources are despoiled and Utah's reputation soiled.
+Utah invites nine million family members to its canyons without providing sufficient toilets, drinking water, and parking.
+Our natural resource reputation is wasted.

 Out of sight - Out of mind is a policy failure.